pomadgw/pomadgw.github.io/src/_posts/2021-05-14-hello-again.md

 This new blog is using [Vuepress](https://vuepress.vuejs.org/).
 This site is pretty much "under (eternal) construction", where I will make a little tweak whenever I want.

+By the way, a lot of thing has changed.
+Now, I already entered the second year of working remotely from home.
+Why?
+You know, [a certain virus has spread throughout the world](https://en.wikipedia.org/wiki/COVID-19_pandemic).
+I honestly miss going outside, riding the train.
+By well, it cannot be helped.

+Anyway, I want to try writing here, probably at least once a month.
+I am always too shy to share anything, but I think that need to change.

+Anyway, hello again.